particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ## Console

+### Product - Console

+You will often configure your environment variables per-product.
+Once you have opened your organization or sandbox product, go to **Configuration** then **Environment** in the left navigation bar.

+{{imageOverlay src="/assets/images/console/config-product.png" class="no-darken"}}

+These environment variables are sent to every device in this product.

 ### Organization - Console

 If you have access to an organization (basic, plus, or enterprise), you can set environment variables at the organization level in the **Organization - Configuration - Environment** section.

 {{imageOverlay src="/assets/images/console/config-org.png" class="no-darken"}}

+These environment variables are sent to every device in every product in the organization.

 ### Sandbox - Console

 For the free developer sandbox, you can set environment variables in **Sandbox - Configuration - Environment** section.

 {{imageOverlay src="/assets/images/console/config-sandbox.png" class="no-darken"}}

+These environment variables are sent to every device in every product owned by this developer account.

 ### Creating an environment variable